-The Enterprise Risk Management Policy also assigns specific risk responsibilities across the ASX Group, including to the ASX Limited Board of Directors, the Audit and Risk Committee, the Enterprise Risk Management Committee, the General Manager, Enterprise Risk, and managers of individual business units.
-Managers of each business unit are responsible for identifying and monitoring risks relevant to their unit's activities, as well as for designing and implementing risk management policies and controls to manage identified risks.
-Business unit managers assess the appropriateness and operational effectiveness of these controls twice a year; these assessments are reviewed by Internal Audit and the Enterprise Risk Management Committee.
+The Enterprise Risk Management Policy also assigns specific risk responsibilities across the ASX Group, including to the ASX Limited Board of Directors, the Audit and Risk Committee, the Enterprise Risk Management Committee, the General Manager, Enterprise Risk, and managers of individual departments.
+Managers of each department are responsible for identifying and monitoring risks relevant to their department's activities, as well as for designing and implementing risk management policies and controls to manage identified risks.
+Department managers assess the appropriateness and operational effectiveness of these controls twice a year; these assessments are reviewed by Internal Audit and the Enterprise Risk Management Committee.

-In 2012/13, ASX adopted an updated and formalised clearing risk policy framework to better align both it and related governance structures with the new FSS.
-The Clearing Risk Policy Framework sets out a comprehensive set of clearing and treasury risk policies to support the risk management approach of ASX's Central Counterparties (CCPs), including ASX Clear.
-These policies govern more granular standards, which in turn govern detailed procedures for the management of clearing and treasury risk.
+In 2012/13, ASX adopted an updated and formalised Clearing Risk Policy Framework to better align both it and related governance structures with the new FSS.
+The Clearing Risk Policy Framework sets out a comprehensive set of clearing and treasury risk policies to support the risk management approach of ASX's CCPs, including ASX Clear.
+These policies govern more granular internal standards, which in turn govern detailed procedures for the management of clearing and treasury risk.
 The structure of policies, standards and procedures reflects the requirements of the FSS.
-ASX will be continuing work to finalise and update standards covering all relevant aspects of the FSS, which it aims to complete by the first quarter of 2014.
-The Bank will continue to monitor the progress made in this work.
+During 2013/14, ASX has developed or updated standards covering most relevant aspects of the FSS.
+The Bank will continue to monitor the maintenance of existing policies and standards, and the finalisation of remaining policies and standards by ASX over the coming Assessment period.